-The seminal Batman graphic novel Arkham Asylum: A Serious House on Serious Earth, by writer Grant Morrison and artist Dave McKean, recontextualizes the themes and the motifs of Lewis Carroll’s Alice’s Adventures in Wonderland and Through the Looking-Glass and What Alice Found There to suggest the sexual anxieties of the Batman character and the “dangerous” queerness of his mad villains.
+The seminal Batman graphic novel Arkham Asylum: A Serious House on Serious Earth, by writer Grant Morrison and artist Dave McKean, recontextualizes the themes and the motifs of Lewis Carroll’s Alice’s Adventures in Wonderland and Through the Looking-Glass and What Alice Found There to suggest the sexual anxieties of the Batman character and the “dangerous” sexual desires of his mad villains.
 The anxieties in Arkham Asylum mirror the anxiety surrounding female puberty ubiquitous in Carroll’s texts.
 Both the graphic novel and Carroll’s Alice books make extensive use of ideas and images of food and eating to represent irrational and insane sexual urges, as well as language and speech to represent psychosexual maturation and truth.
 This paper will explore how sexuality is represented in these texts, specifically in relation to madmen, women, puberty, food, and speech.
 Finally, this paper will explore how both Batman and Alice each eventually accept their respective sexualities, and the strikingly disparate tones Arkham Asylum and Carroll’s Alice books exhibit when expressing these changes – Morrison’s tone being one of hope, and Carroll’s one of loss.

 Carroll’s Alice books and the mythology of Batman have been long associated, references to the Alice books having been made in Batman comics as early as 1939, the same year Batman debuted.
 Characters from the Alice books are typically transformed in Batman comics into villains, the most prominent example being the Mad Hatter (1948).
 Other Wonderland / Looking-Glass inspired villains include Tweedledee and Tweedledum (1943), the Queen of Hearts (1991), Humpty Dumpty (2004), the Wonderland Gang (including the Carpenter, the Walrus and others) (2008), and the White Rabbit (2011).
 Other villains, such as the Joker (1940) and the Royal Flush Gang (1966), are often portrayed with motifs relating to Alice in Wonderland characters.

 Nowhere is this reading of Batman and his villains more appropriate than when discussing Morrison and McKean’s Arkham Asylum.
-Morrison says in his comic book script that the Batman in Arkham Asylum is “completely incapable of any kind of sexual relationship”, a man who is “repressed, armoured, uncertain and sexually frozen” (Arkham script 5), though Morrison also states that this “portrayal…is not definitive” and meant only for Arkham Asylum – an important fact that will be touched upon later.
+Morrison says in their comic book script that the Batman in Arkham Asylum is “completely incapable of any kind of sexual relationship”, a man who is “repressed, armoured, uncertain and sexually frozen” (Arkham script 5), though Morrison also states that this “portrayal…is not definitive” and meant only for Arkham Asylum – an important fact that will be touched upon later.
 In the graphic novel, “the demented and deformed enemies of the Batman” have “taken over the asylum” (AA prologue).
 Joker explains to Batman that the inmates of Arkham want him “In here with us.
 In the madhouse.
 Where you belong” (AA 6).
 Batman, though resolute in his decision to enter Arkham alone, admits to his friend Commissioner Jim Gordon that he “is afraid that when [he walks] through those asylum gates…it’ll be just like coming home.”
 (AA 8).
 The Asylum functions as a symbolic prison for the “demented and deformed” sexual thoughts and urges of the Batman, “a bad dream house” (AA prologue), where Batman imprisons dark desires he has no idea how to cope with.

 Within this “bad dream house”, Batman is sexually antagonized again and again by the language of the Joker.
 His arch-foe repeatedly uses crude and carnal provocative language to upset Batman’s rigid psychological defenses.
 The Joker addresses the Batman by saying, “Well hello, big boy!
 How’s it hanging?”
 (AA 5).
 Batman’s sexual health is called into question – “How’s it hanging?” – and Joker’s nickname for him – “big boy” – suggests the reason for Batman’s ‘arrested development’ is linked to his childhood.
 The murder of Batman’s mother when he was a child left him psychologically scared with the belief that “women leave you when you need them most” (AA script 61), making his adult sexual and romantic relationships with women unhealthy and lacking.
-Joker’s linking of sexuality to childhood calls attention to this fact, and therefore highlighting Batman’s psychological vulnerability.
+Joker’s linking of sexuality to childhood calls attention to this fact, therefore highlighting Batman’s psychological vulnerability.

 The Joker also links food to sex, asking Batman “Why don’t you sprinkle some [salt] on me, honey?
 Aren’t I just good enough to eat?”
 (AA 12), and telling him “Cheer up, honeypie!”
 (AA 16).
 Arkham Asylum repeatedly links food to both sex and madness, not only through the words of the Joker, but also through the inmates’ asylum party.
 After they take over Arkham, the inmates request the police bring them “food” (AA 5) and have a “Feast of Fools” in the Asylum’s dining area (AA 15), where a dead nurse “hangs by one ankle from the ceiling” and drips blood “onto a tiered wedding cake” (AA script 15).
 Food is thus linked to sexually provocative and violent actions – particularly towards women – and an essential component for these madmen’s party.
 This mirrors the role food plays in Carroll’s Alice books, which will be detailed below.